 Diesel fuel only makes up about 3% of all vehicles in the United States, but it is much more popular in other parts of the world, like in Europe.
 Wherever you are, diesel is seen at many gas filling stations and is quite common.
 Most would assume that diesel fuel is highly flammable, but is that true?
 Does it burn or even explode the way gasoline (petrol) will?

-Diesel fuel can catch fire but is not a flammable liquid according to OSHA, because it has a flashpoint above 100 degrees Fahrenheit.
+Diesel fuel can catch fire and is classified as a flammable liquid according to OSHA, because it has a flashpoint above 199.4 degrees Fahrenheit.
 The flashpoint of diesel is approximately 140 degrees Fahrenheit (60 Celsius).
 This means in most ambient temperatures it will not ignite.

 We will talk about the differences between flammable and combustible liquids below.
 We will also take a look at what it takes for diesel fuel to catch fire…